Highlander Private Tours

 Eilean a' Cheò and The Misty Isle are 2 other names for the Isle of Skye.
 Departing Inverness at 8am we travel along Loch Ness side until we reach Invermoriston and here we branch right towards Kyle of Lochalsh and Skye.

-We pass through Glenmoriston and climb high up to Loch Cluanie and after the Cluanie Inn if it is a clear day we will see the mountains of Kintail and the peaks of the 5 sisters of Kintail as we descend down into Glen Sheil and reach Loch Duich and continue to our first stop of the day , Eilean Donan Castle.
+We pass through Glenmoriston and climb high up to Loch Cluanie and after the Cluanie Inn if it is a clear day we will see the mountains of Kintail and the peaks of the 5 sisters of Kintail as we descend down into Glen Sheil and reach Loch Duich and continue to our first stop of the day, Eilean Donan Castle.
 Eilean Donan Castle is strategically placed where 3 sea lochs meet and is one of the most photographed castles in the world and one of the most visited attractions in the Highlands.
-The current castle is the fourth castle on this site as the castle has been destroyed and rebuilt 3 times during Scotlands Turbulent History.
+The current castle is the fourth castle on this site as the castle has been destroyed and rebuilt three times during Scotland's turbulent history.

-As we cross the Skye bridge we see the ruins of Castle Moil and we bypass Kyleakin where the old ferry from Kyle of Lochalsh landed.
+Continuing along, we cross the Skye bridge where we see the ruins of Castle Moil and we bypass Kyleakin where the old ferry from Kyle of Lochalsh landed.

-The next place we pass through is Broadford , the second largest settlement on Skye and it nestles beneath the motherly shade of Ben na Calliach ( Pronounced kyach ) and also known as The hill of the old woman.
-The views over the bay to Scalpay, Paabay and Torridon are pretty impressive.
+The next place we pass through is Broadford, the second largest settlement on Skye, as it nestles beneath the motherly shade of Ben na Calliach ( pronounced kyach ) and also known as The Hill of the Old Woman.
+The views over the bay to Scalpay, Pabbay and Torridon are pretty impressive.

-We stop briefly at Sligachan where the Black Cuillin mountain meets the western seaboard.
-The views here of the old stone bridge with the cuillins in the background make for a wonderful photo opportunity.
+We stop briefly at Sligachan where the Black Cuillin mountains meet the western seaboard.
+The views here of the old stone bridge with the Cuillins in the background make for a wonderful photo opportunity.

 Moving on we pass through the little village of Staffin and we stop at the Kilt Rock and Mealt falls viewpoint.
 As you can see Kilt rock is so called because the rock formations resemble the pleat folds of a kilt.
 Mealt falls is a spectacular waterfall dropping 180 feet into the Atlantic Ocean.

-Leaving Portree behind we head back towards Kyle of Lochalsh and on to Inverness.
-We will head over the hills to Strathcarron and depending on the time we will decide which route we will take , we will either come back through Achnashellach or go the longer way through Torridon and Kinlochewe.
+Leaving Skye behind we head back towards Kyle of Lochalsh and on to Inverness.
+We will head over the hills to Strathcarron and then head towards Garve , through Strathconon and on to Inverness.

 This is our idea of The Isle of Skye Tour, however, it is YOUR tour and if you wish to alter the tour by taking any place out and adding another place in then please let us know because, unlike The Old Man of Storr, this Tour is not set in stone.